Sparse Approximate Inference for Spatio-Temporal Point Process Models: Conclusions

-We applied the proposed methods to model armed conflict data and we showed that by using the increased resolution resulting from our methods we can detect micro-diffusions in the Afghan War Diary data.
-By learning these diffusion effects we can improve the predictive performance and obtain plausible qualitative interpretations of conflict spread.
-The proposed methodology can also be applied to epidemic or environmental studies where sparse latent spatial diffusion models---linear diffusions or linear approimations---can be formulated.
+We applied the proposed methods to model conflict data and we showed that by using the increased resolution resulting from our methods we can detect micro-diffusions in the Afghan War Diary data.
+By learning these diffusion effects we can improve the predictive performance and obtain plausible qualitative interpretations of conflict contagion.
+The proposed methodology can also be applied to epidemic or environmental studies where sparse latent spatial diffusion models---linear diffusions or linear approximations---can be formulated.

 In the future we intend to explore the set of structures that lie between the fast and less accurate spanning tree and the somewhat larger chordal structures employed in this work.
-Currently, we are working on improving the distributed computing scheduling presented in Section~\ref{SecScheduling}.
-This is the most important area of further research as the proposed message passing algorithm, by design, is particularly well suited to take advantage of distributed computing environments.
-However, it is less clear how to distribute computation for the partial inversion (Takahashi equations) needed in the block model.
-Another notable advantage of our approach, when compared to the block model, is that it more adaptable online settings, that is, to cases where we have streamed data.
-We plan to explore this in the future.
-We expect that dynamic scheduling scheme would be the best suited to do smoothing in online settings.
+Currently, we are working on improving the distributed scheduling presented in Section~\ref{SecScheduling}.
+This is the most important area of further research as the proposed message-passing algorithm, by design, is particularly well suited to take advantage of distributed computing environments.
+The ease of parallelisation is a major strength of our approach w.r.t. block approaches relying on partial matrix inversions, as it is unclear how solution of the Takahashi equations could be distributed.
+Another notable advantage of our approach, when compared to the block model, is that it more adaptable to online settings, that is, to cases where we have streamed data.